-- 3.7.1 Every international FIE referee refereeing at an official FIE competition must be the holder of an international licence valid for the current season. - 3.7.2 It is compulsory for the FIE referees who have received the official F.I.E.
-Referees' uniform to wear it.
-This uniform consists, for men, of a jacket, a pair of trousers and a tie, and for women of a jacket and a skirt (or trousers).
+- 3.7.1 Every international FIE referee refereeing at an official FIE competition must be the holder of an international licence valid for the current season. - 3.7.2 It is compulsory for the FIE referees having received the official F.I.E.
+Referees' uniform or having received an allowance from the FIE to buy this uniform to wear it.
+This uniform consists, for men, of a jacket, a pair of trousers and a tie and for women of a jacket, a skirt (or trousers) and a scarf.
+Jackets, trousers and skirts must be dark blue.
+Ties and scarves are provided by the FIE to the referees participating in World Championships.